 Political shift underway in B.C., says confident Conservative Leader John Rustad

-VICTORIA — B.C.
-Conservative Leader John Rustad says Premier David Eby and Opposition BC United Leader Kevin Falcon are both looking over their shoulders at the political gains being made by the new kid on the block.
+VICTORIA — Premier David Eby and Opposition BC United Leader Kevin Falcon are looking over their shoulders at the political gains being made by the new kid on the block, says British Columbia Conservative Leader John Rustad.

-Rustad says the presence of his two-member Conservative caucus has stirred debate and changed dialogue at the legislature and the party appears to be gaining momentum with voters as British Columbia's scheduled fall election approaches.
+His upstart two-member Conservative caucus has stirred debate and changed dialogue at the legislature, and the party appears to be gaining momentum with voters as the scheduled fall election approaches, Rustad said Wednesday at a news conference.

-Some recent public opinion polls suggest the Conservatives, who received less than two per cent of the vote in the 2020 election and did not win a seat, would finish in second place if an election were held today.
+Some recent polls suggest the Conservatives, who received less than two per cent of the vote in the 2020 election and did not win a seat, would finish second if an election were held now.

+Rustad, who became Conservative leader last March after being dumped from the BC United caucus in August 2022, said he's heard from members of the business community who are lobbying for a Conservative-BC United merger to counter the NDP, and he's not ruling out some form of talks.

+"We're prepared to actually have discussions," he said.
+"I'm not sure what that could look like.
+I wouldn't certainly say that there is anything imminent about to happen, but a week can be a long time in politics."

-Rustad told a news conference Wednesday that the Conservatives have caused Eby to express anxiety about the party and forced Falcon to change policy, especially with regards to the province's carbon tax.
+Rustad said the Conservatives have caused Eby to express "anxiety" about the party and forced Falcon to change policy, especially with regards to the province's carbon tax.

+"As the Conservative Party, I think we've changed the dialogue," he said.
+"You've seen a massive shift in terms of where the United policy is and what they're doing, quite a flip-flop actually."

+BC United, who introduced B.C.'s carbon tax in 2008 when the party was named the B.C.
+Liberals, now plans to dump the tax completely if a federal Conservative government is elected in Ottawa, he said.

+Rustad was ejected from the BC United caucus for posting on social media comments from an outspoken climate change denier.
+He said recently he believes climate change is real but that carbon taxes can't "change the weather."

-He says the Conservatives are pulling together a broad coalition of voters, and the party will serve as an alternative to both the New Democrats and BC United.
+He said the Conservatives are pulling together a broad coalition of voters, and the party will serve as an alternative to both the New Democrats and BC United.

-Rustad, who became Conservative leader last March after being dumped from the BC United caucus in August 2022, downplays business community calls for a Conservative-BC United merger, but says he's not ruling out some form of talks.

 The other Conservative member, Bruce Banman, was also elected as a BC United candidate before switching parties.